 Using a margin account (explained in section 5.2) may cause potential risks for your offshore brokerage account.

-In addition, the inappropriate usages of offshore brokerage account can unexpectedly lead you to a financial crisis.
+In addition, the inappropriate usage of offshore brokerage accounts can unexpectedly lead you to a financial crisis.

 - Legality concerns